frdedynamics/hvl_robotics_website/_pages/shared_pages/ur-related-pages/ur3-machine-tending.md

 ## Equipment

-1. UR5 / UR5e robot with PolyScope (they are different, old/new).
+1. UR5e robot with PolyScope.

 2. Robotiq 2-Finger Adaptive Robot Gripper / Hand-E Gripper

 3. Lab station with
   > 1. E-stop, box with red button and 2 sets of wiring
   > 2. Workpiece holder
   > 3. Stack of workpieces